The Monetary Authority of Singapore (MAS

 “There can be no room for flexibility in ethical standards.”

-MAS drops capital provisions for insurers
+drops capital provisions for insurers

 Singapore regulator proposes new investment rules for insurers